 that plane was 8Y.
 If Burgett made that basic

-of a mistake what else in his books were wrong as
+mistake what else in his book was wrong?

 Brian N. Siddall